 HCRF provides funds for essential research equipment, to employ research support staff and fund research grants for new and ongoing research.
 It is overseen by an independent committee, the Children Young People & Families Research Executive, who guides the assessment and allocation of funding for children’s research, in collaboration with HMRI.

 The ReaCH 200 is a group of local businesses and individuals who to contribute to children’s research through HCRF.
 HCRF also holds its own fundraising events, and receives proceeds from various charity functions, raffles and sponsorships.

-In 2011, Australian fashion icon Jennifer Hawkins and retired paediatrician (turned artist) Dr Cliff Hosking were announced as dual Patrons of HCRF.
+In 2011, retired paediatrician (turned artist) Dr Cliff Hosking was announced as Patron of HCRF.
 In 2015, Michael and Sue Hagan, Matt Hall and Anna Weatherup were announced as HCRF Ambassadors to help spread the word and why it is so important to support children’s medical research.